Barameda: Description

-The Barameda had an extremely elongated and thick body typical of Carboniferous rhizodonts.
+Species of the genus Barameda had an extremely elongated and thick body typical of Carboniferous rhizodonts.
 It was covered with moderately thin, cycloidal scales, with thick bony plates covering its head and operculum (gill flaps), a tightly fused Skull roof, and extremely prominent, sharp fangs, devoid of serrations or cutting edges.
 Its scales preserved a lateral line.
 Originally it was estimated to have a typical narrow pectoral fin, however a later study shows that it had a wider pectoral fin like other Carboniferous rhizodonts.

+Paleoecology

 Along with other rhizodonts, Barameda seems likely to have been a benthic ambush predator, and its pectoral fins support that interpretation.